- What are the seven summits?

 What are the difficult summits to climb for the Seven Summits?

-The seven summits vary from each other; below is the list of the difficult summits to climb according to the experience shared by mountaineers.
+The seven summits vary in difficulty; below is a list of the most difficult summits to climb, according to mountaineers’ experience.

 1. Mount Everest, Nepal

-As we stated earlier, Mount Everest peak is shared between Nepal and China ( 8,848m/29,029 ft ) and is also known as the golden peak.
+As we stated earlier, Mount Everest, the highest peak on Earth (8,848m/29,029 ft), is shared between Nepal and China and is also known as the ‘Golden Peak’.

 Mount Everest is found in Asia.
-Mount Everest offers expeditions for not least two months, beginning in March.
+Mount Everest offers expeditions for at least two months, beginning in March.

 Climbing this summit requires enough time, resources, and the best climbing equipment.